 -

-Go to Profile → Developer settings → Personal access tokens → Fine-grained tokens → Generate new token:
+Settings → Developer settings → Personal access tokens → Fine-grained tokens → Generate new token (see personal access tokens) -

 Under Repository access, you can restrict the token to a single repository.